 Congresswoman Speier firmly believes that health care is a human right and that our health care system should work on behalf of the people.
 Today, 30 million Americans are uninsured and an additional 40 million can’t afford their copays or deductibles.
+Nearly 1 in 4 Americans are skipping some form of medical care due to the cost.
 The United States is the only high-income industrialized nation in the world that does not provide health care for all its residents.
-As the U.S. works toward achieving universal coverage, Congresswoman Speier will continue to fight back against the Trump Administration’s attempts to roll back the Affordable Care Act (ACA) and preserve important protections for people with pre-existing conditions.
+As the U.S. works toward achieving universal coverage, Congresswoman Speier will continue to fight to preserve life-saving protections for people with pre-existing conditions.
 She also supports implementing more affordable options for at-risk populations in the short-term, such as creating an option for older Americans who often face the highest premiums to buy into Medicare early.
-The Affordable Care Act marked a milestone for our country’s health care system and Congresswoman Speier supports policies to expand and improve on this landmark legislation.
+The Affordable Care Act marked a milestone for our country’s health care system and Congresswoman Speier supports policies to expand and improve upon this landmark legislation.

-Congresswoman Speier believes no patient should have to go without life-saving medication because of corporate greed, which is why she voted in favor of H.R.
-3, the Elijah E. Cummings Lower Drug Costs Now Act of 2019, and which recently passed the House.
-This momentous legislation provides the Secretary of Health and Human Services with the authority, mandate, and tools to negotiate lower drug prices for 250 of the most expensive drugs under Medicare and caps annual out-of-pocket costs in Medicare Part D to $2,000.
+Congresswoman Speier believes no patient should have to go without life-saving medication because of corporate greed, which is why she voted for H.R.
+3, the Elijah E. Cummings Lower Drug Costs Now Act of 2019, in the 116th Congress.
+This momentous legislation would have provided the Secretary of Health and Human Services with the authority, mandate, and tools to negotiate lower drug prices for 250 of the most expensive drugs under Medicare and caps annual out-of-pocket costs in Medicare Part D to $2,000.

-H.R.
-3 would finally allow the United States to be on par with other countries where pharmaceutical companies charge less for the same drugs – while still making healthy profits.
-The bill invests the billions in savings in public health by providing more funding for the NIH and community health centers, and strengthening Medicare by delivering vision, dental, and hearing benefits.
-H.R.
-3 would lower out-of-pocket costs across the board by also providing Americans with private insurance access to the lower negotiated drug prices by Medicare.
-Congresswoman Speier has long advocated for allowing Medicare to negotiate drug prices with pharmaceutical companies and feels hopeful that H.R.
-3 will finally provide some much-needed relief to workers, families, and seniors in her district and across the country.
+In other countries, pharmaceutical companies charge less for the same drugs – while still making healthy profits.
+Congresswoman Speier has long advocated for allowing Medicare to negotiate drug prices with pharmaceutical companies and is supportive of comprehensive, drug pricing legislation that would finally provide some much-needed relief to workers, families, and seniors in her district and across the country.

 Medicare for All

-She is a proud cosponsor of H.R.
-1692, the EACH Woman Act, to repeal the Hyde Amendment so that women’s access to abortion care is not dictated by their income or type of insurance.
-Congresswoman Speier is also a strong supporter of H.R.
-2975, the Women’s Health Protection Act (WHPA).
+She is a proud cosponsor of the EACH Woman Act to repeal the Hyde Amendment so that access to abortion care is not dictated by income or type of insurance.
+Congresswoman Speier is also a strong supporter of the Women’s Health Protection Act (WHPA).
 While Roe remains the law of the land, more than 400 laws have passed since 2011 to regulate or restrict abortion for medically unnecessary reasons.
 WHPA would protect against these burdensome restrictions.
 With this Conservative Supreme Court, protecting Roe is absolutely vital.
 Right now, 1 in 3 women of reproductive age – over 25 million people – live in a state where abortion could be outlawed if Roe is overturned.

-As a leader on military personnel issues, Congresswoman Speier is the author of H.R.
-2091, the Access to Contraception for Servicemembers and Dependents Act, so that all women who receive health care through the military have the same access as civilians to all FDA-approved contraception and counseling with no co-pay.
-H.R.
-2091 also ensures that the military provides emergency contraception for sexual assault survivors and family planning education for all.
+As a leader on military personnel issues, Congresswoman Speier is the author of the Access to Contraception for Servicemembers and Dependents Act, so that all people who receive health care through the military have the same access as civilians to FDA-approved contraception and counseling with no co-pay.
+The legislation also ensures that the military provides emergency contraception to sexual assault survivors upon their request and comprehensive family planning education so that servicemembers can make informed decisions.
 This legislation was successfully included as part of the FY 2020 National Defense Authorization Act that passed the House of Representatives but was removed because of Senate Republicans’ opposition before final passage.